Wonder Wizard and Gulliver

 The Bulls Eye (model 7704) and Sharp Shooter (model 7705) had a rather

-unique metal case which allowed it to be attached to the left or right side of
+unique small metal case allowing them to be attached on a side of the TV set.

 The Scoreboard (model 7706) was a clone of the 1976 Gamatic 7600 (Japan),

-which was sold under many brand names all over the world (Univox in France, Intel in
+which was sold under various brands all over the world (Univox in France, Intel in

 Germany -short name of Interelectric-, Grandstand in England, etc.)